w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 Each party $P_j$ possesses a *session key* that includes at least two types of secret/public key pairs:

-* A verifiable random function (VRF) key pair $(\skvrf_{j}, \pkvrf_{j})$
+* a verifiable random function (VRF) key pair $(\skvrf_{j}, \pkvrf_{j})$
-* A signing key pair for blocks $(\sksgn_j,\pksgn_j)$
+* a signing key pair for blocks $(\sksgn_j,\pksgn_j)$

 VRF keys are preferred because they are relatively long-lived; new VRF keys cannot be used until well after they've been created and submitted to the chain.
 Yet, parties should periodically update their associated signing keys to maintain forward security, protecting against attackers who might exploit outdated keys to create slashable equivocations.
-For more details on session keys see [here](Polkadot/security/keys/3-session.md).
+For more details, refer to the [session keys](Polkadot/security/keys/3-session.md) section.

 Each party $P_j$ maintains a local set of blockchains $\mathbb{C}_j =\{C_1, C_2,..., C_l\}$.
 These chains share a common prefix of blocks, at minimum the genesis block, up to a certain height.